 .
 Our bariatric surgeons have significant experience with both of these procedures.

 Can I have the band removed once I lose enough weight?

 No, the band needs to be tightened to work.
 Even removing the fluid in the band will generally result in significant weight regain that can occur quickly.
 The band is meant to remain in place and be tightened for optimum results.

 Can I still have an MRI with a gastric band in place?

 Yes, the materials in the band are designed to not affect an MRI, according to the band manufacturer.

-Want to learn more about your surgicial weight loss options?
-Sign up for our on-demand surgical weight loss info sessions
+Want to learn more about your surgical weight loss options?
+Sign up to watch a surgical weight loss info session